adainstarks/PioneerVFD/README.md

 - `diverdolphins_longloop.webm`
 - `6_Racing_Cart_longloop.webm`

-The installer builds the installed extension by injecting a WebM source map into `pioneerVFD.js`.
+Marketplace builds load these clips from jsDelivr.
+Script/local builds load from the published GitHub Pages asset paths.
+PioneerVFD stores successful clip fetches in IndexedDB, so clips can continue working from cache when the browser has already seen them.

+The racing clip has its own `RACING` color mode.
+By default it follows the current VFD tint; switching `RACING` to `COLOR` lets that clip keep its full-color look while the rest of the theme stays tint-aware.

 ## Controls

-The Pioneer `MENU` button exposes the main runtime controls:
+The Pioneer `MENU` button opens the main runtime controls:

-- `SRC` cycles the Spotify source view.
 - `OEL` cycles the WebM OEL clip.
 - `DEMO` auto-cycles OEL clips without changing the saved startup clip.
-- `TINT` cycles 10-color display treatment.
-- `TYPE` switches the Spotify content font preset.
 - `PERF` switches between `FULL` and `ECO`.
 - `PULSE` toggles Chromium live audio capture for the logo spectrum.
+- `VFD` toggles the large OEL display on and off.
+- `CUSTOMIZE` opens the appearance controls.

+The `CUSTOMIZE MENU` contains:

+- `TINT` opens the 15-mode tint picker.
+- `TYPE` switches the Spotify content font preset.
 - `RACING` switches the racing clip between one-color tint mode and full-color mode.
-- `VFD` toggles the large OEL display on and off.
+- `BUTTON` toggles transport button LED glow.
+- `DARK` toggles dark chrome plastic.

+Faceplate and transport controls include:

+- `ATT` mutes instantly and restores the previous volume on the next press.
+- Volume wheel/drag exits `ATT` when the user starts adjusting volume.
 - `DIM` toggles LCD brightness from the faceplate control row.
+- `LST` opens Spotify's queue/list control.
+- The `EEQ` silk label can tint-match its logo accent.
+- The lyrics button opens Spotify lyrics while avoiding Beautiful Lyrics / Spicy Lyrics takeover routes.

 `PULSE` starts from `OFF` on launch so Spotify does not reopen desktop/system audio capture by itself.
 Turn it on from the menu when you want live bars, then select a capture source with audio when Chromium asks.

-Saved preferences include `PERF`, `TINT`, `DIM`, `TYPE`, selected `OEL` clip, `VFD`, and racing color mode.
+Saved preferences include `PERF`, `TINT`, `DIM`, `TYPE`, selected `OEL` clip, `VFD`, racing color mode, dark chrome, EEQ tint, and transport button glow. `PULSE` intentionally boots idle even if it was previously enabled.

 ## Performance